 White syndrome: rare disease threatens the Mexican Caribbean corals

-"Before, you used to go, dive and see the colonies on the reefs you frequented, now we go and all those colonies are dead."
+"Before you used to go, dive and see the colonies on the reefs you frequented, now we go and all those colonies are dead."
 According to Padilla, 25 of the 40 species of corals on the Mesoamerican reef have been affected by this disease, and three are at imminent risk of extinction.
-They are even working on a project to genetically safeguard coral species endangered by this plague, with a view to restoring the reef in the future.
+They are even working on a project to genetically safeguard coral species endangered by this plague, to restore the reef in the future.

 Impact of tourism